 1. Choose a sheltered location away from wind.

 2. Do not use matches to ignite a sparkler; including paper or wooden stick matches.
 A sparkler usually takes a few seconds to light, and matches will often burn down too quickly, and you will find yourself burning your fingers before lighting the sparkler.
 Also, even if you manage to light the sparkler, you would have two burning items in your hands, one of which needs to be discarded quickly.
 This can lead to a potentially dangerous situation, and can be avoided by simply eliminating matches from the equation.

 3. A common approach to lighting sparklers at weddings (or large events) is with Butane lighters or propane torches.
 Preferably, long nozzle ones that keep the flame far enough away from the hand holding the lighter.
-Electric ignition type propane torches are by far the quickest and best way to light multiple sparklers at weddings in open areas, but be sure to have multiple persons on hand to to be able to do this safely.
+Electric ignition type propane torches are much better for lighting sparklers in open areas, but be sure to have multiple persons on hand to to be able to do this safely.

-- One of the most popular methods to light multiple sparklers is to light one wedding sparkler, then use it to light the rest of the wedding sparklers one at a time.
-You should designate multiple persons (i.e. 2 people on each side) as the “lighters”, and have the rest of the people line up to take turns.
+4. One of the most popular (and fastest) method of lighting sparklers is to light one sparkler and then use it to light other sparklers.
+If you need lots of sparklers (i.e. for an exit tunnel) you should designate multiple persons (i.e. 2 or more people on each side of the tunnel) as the “lighters”, and have the rest of the people line up to take turns.
 When you light a sparkler with another sparkler, your hands are also kept at a safe distance.

 6. Keep the sparkler horizontal with the tip angled down slightly.
-This will help light the wedding sparkler faster, as the flame will want to naturally move vertical and ignite the sparkler’s pyrotechnic compound.
-Going “with the grain” is always best way to light sparklers at a wedding.
+This will help light the sparkler faster as the flame will want to naturally move vertical and ignite the sparkler’s pyrotechnic compound.